Header

 Ultimately, the benefits of Open Science can only be fully reaped if there is a cultural change in university structures and in the way researchers work.
 This also includes the way in which scientific achievements are assessed.

 The various research disciplines play a central role in implementing the recommendations set out in the policy.
-Therefore, additional discipline-specific requirements can be defined.
+They have the option of defining additional discipline-specific requirements as necessary.

 The OS Policy was initiated and developed by the Open Science Office (Katherine Hermans & Manuela Höfler) and the former Open Science delegates (Mark Robinson & Marc Thommen) from 2020 to 2021 .